 "I will never, ever put them in a situation financially where they don't have to [earn money] themselves.
 I've told them, 'I don't care what you do in your life, but if you do the thing you love, you are going to have much more fun'."

-And Charlie and Tennyson aren't allowed to Google their Dad - that's a specific instruction that came from their mother, Danielle.
+And when Charlie and Tennyson were younger, they weren't allowed to Google their dad - that's a specific instruction that came from their mother, Danielle.

 "My kids are old enough now to Google, and you somehow have to explain to them about other people's interpretations of who you are, what you may have said, and why so much they read is absurd," he said.